Best Compact Treadmill for Small Spaces – Introduction

 From $300 to $2,000, whatever your budget and fitness goals, there is a compact treadmill that’s right for you.

-Each one is small enough to fit into a spare room or office and will help you walk, jog, or run your way to fitness, health, weight loss, and body transformation.
+Each one of the above options is small enough to fit into a spare room or office and will help you walk, jog, or run your way to fitness, health, weight loss, and body transformation.

 While the functions vary from one machine to the next, and some are more technologically advanced than others, ultimately, each one means you can work out in the comfort and safety of your own home.